AllyValera/e-plantShopping/README.md

 # 🌿 Paradise Nursery Shopping App
-This project is the final assignment for the Developing Front-End Apps with React course on Coursera, part of the Developing Front-End Apps with React IBM Certificate.
-The application serves as the front end for a fictional online plant nursery, allowing users to browse houseplants, add them to a cart, and manage their shopping experience.
+This project is the final assignment for the Developing Front-End Apps with React course on Coursera, which is part of the IBM Full Stack Software Developer Professional Certificate.
+The application is for a fictional online plant nursery, allowing users to browse houseplants, add them to a cart, and manage their shopping experience.

 ***
 ## 🏡 Features